All

 It’s a place where no binary is left unchallenged, where no character really believes in falling into the traps of compulsory monogamy.

-(Yes, there is a lot of sharing, and group play, and more).
+(Yes, there is a lot of sharing, group play, and more).

 Plumas is about queer characters that probably don’t fit anywhere else, but they fit in Plumas, and they thrive there.